communication &

 modularity

-Visualizing modularity was key.
-It ensures the shelter can adapt to different environments, letting the city tailor each configuration of the shelter to answer local needs.
+The main aspect of this bus shelter that we wanted to communicate about was modularity.
+Because the shelter is built with flexibility and modularity from the ground up, it can adapt to different environments.
+It’s a huge benefit for the city, as they are able to tailor each configuration of the shelter to answer local needs and optimize material use.
 It also allows for easy repair or upgrades, supporting sustainability through simple assembly and disassembly.

 Here is the final animation showing all parts of the bus shelter coming together in an artistic way.
 It is aiming at conveying a sense of simplicity in how the shelter is actually made, including few parts and relatively simple assembly or dissassembly.